-The EPS Advisory Board Scholarship program was set up by departmental alumni and friends in 2018 to provide support for Geology and Geology & Environmental Studies (GES) undergraduate students and Geology graduate students.
-Scholarships will be given out in Spring and Fall terms.
+The Department of Earth and Planetary Sciences Advisory Board Scholarship program was set up by departmental alumni and friends in 2018 to provide support for current EPS Geology and Geology & Environmental Studies (GES) undergraduate students and Geology graduate students.
+There are two types of scholarships: (1) Financial Need or Hardship Scholarship, and (2) General Scholarship.
 Awards are typically in the range of $500 to $1,000.
-There are two types of scholarships:

-“Financial Need” and “Hardship” scholarships for GES Undergraduate
+“Financial Need” or “Hardship” scholarships for current EPS Students

-General AB scholarships for GES undergrads and Geology graduate students
+General Scholarships for current EPS GES undergraduates and Geology graduate students

-These are non-recurring (one-time) scholarships (fellowships, if awarded to a graduate student).
+Application forms are available here.
+These are non-recurring (one-time) scholarships to undergraduate students or fellowships if awarded to graduate students.
 The purpose of the award is to provide students with support for a wide variety of needs or activities.
-These could include books, computers, other electronics, academic travel, study abroad, research, etc. These awards are meant to supplement, not replace, existing EPS department funds (Byerly field camp scholarships, Ross field camp scholarships, departmental travel grants, Otto Kopp undergrad research scholarships), Grad Student Senate Travel Grants, and faculty research grants or endowments.
-Student GPA, academic standing and financial need may be considered for the award, but are not the sole factor.
+These could include books, computers, other electronics, academic travel, study abroad, research, etc. These awards are meant to supplement, not replace, existing EPS department funds (like the Byerly field camp scholarships, Ross field camp scholarships, departmental travel grants provided through the Discretionary Fund, Otto Kopp undergraduate research scholarships, etc.), and Graduate Student Senate Travel Grants, and/or faculty research grants or endowments.
+A resume or CV is required with the application.
+Student GPA, academic standing, and financial need may be considered for the award, but are not the sole factors.
 Successful applicants must be making adequate progress towards their degree.
-Applications are due by February 15 and September 30 each year.
-EPS may announce recipients of General AB Scholarships.
-Application forms are at available here.
-Please submit applications by email to the senior Chair of the EPS Undergraduate Program Committee, Colin Sumrall email@example.com.
+EPS may announce recipients of General Advisory Board Scholarships.
+Submission deadlines for General Scholarships are February 15 and October 15.